-- - In a small bowl, add butter and milk, microwave until butter melts.
+- In a small bowl, add the butter and milk, and microwave until the butter melts.

-- - When the milk is warm, add the yeast and sugar, stir, cover, and keep aside for 10 minutes.
+- While the milk is warm, add the yeast and sugar, stir, cover, and keep aside for 10 minutes to proof.

-- - In a bigger bowl, whisk flour and salt.
-Make a well in the middle and crack an egg.
+- In a bigger bowl, whisk flour and salt.
+Create a well in the middle and crack an egg in it.

-- - Start combining the yeast and egg mixture with flour.
+- Start combining the yeast and egg mixture with the flour.

-- - You will have very sticky dough but keep on mixing for at least 3 minutes.
+- You will have a sticky dough, but keep on mixing for at least 3 minutes.

-- - Sprinkle a teaspoon of flour on the dough, knead lightly for few seconds, just to stop the dough from sticking.
+- Sprinkle a teaspoon of flour on the dough.
+Knead lightly for a few seconds.
+The dough will be smooth and won't stick.

-- - Cover the dough and place in warm place for 1 to 1 and half hour.
+- Cover the dough and place it in a warm place for 1 to 1 and half hours.

-- - Knead the dough for few seconds, divide dough into eight equal size balls.
-Place in greased pan.
-Cover and let the balls rise in a warm place again for about 30 minutes.
+- Knead the dough for a few seconds, and divide it into eight equal-size balls.
+Place the balls over a lined baking sheet.
+Cover the balls and let them rise in a warm place again for about 30 minutes.